 The Organization sponsors a tax deferred annuity plan (the "Plan") under provisions of United States Internal Revenue Code Section 403(b).
 The Plan is open to all eligible employees of the Organization.
 Participants may contribute a portion of earnings annually, not to exceed the annual limits established by the United States Internal Revenue Code.
-The Organization may elect to make annual discretionary matching contributions.
-Matching contributions for the year ended March 31, 2020, were \$44,614.
+During the year ended March 31, 2021, the Organization matched all qualifying employee contributions up to 2%.
+The Organization may also elect to make discretionary contributions from time to time as well.
+Matching contributions for the year ended March 31, 2021, were \$62,773.